OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-05-Security-Misconfiguration.md

 | --- | --- | --- | --- |
 | TBD | TBD | TBD | TBD |

+## The Gist

+Misconfigurations can often result in anonymous user access to sensitive data or operations, unprotected public endpoints, unprotected secrets and oversharing.

 ## Description

-Low-code/no-code platforms provide a wide range of features, some of which control the balance between security and support of specific use cases.
+No-code/low-code platforms provide a wide range of features, some of which control the balance between security and support of specific use cases.
-Misconfigurations can often result in anonymous user access to sensitive data or operations, sensitive data leaking to logs, unprotected secrets and oversharing.
+Misconfigurations can often result in anonymous user access to sensitive data or operations, unprotected public endpoints, unprotected secrets and oversharing.

-broken access control

-Instances where public endpoints expose data / operations.
-For example app database exposed or flow trigger available for all.
+Furthermore, many configurations are set on the application-level rather than the tenant-level, which means that they can be set by business users rather than admins.

 ## Impact